cn-uofbasel/ccn-lite/doc/README-arduino.md

 [//]: # (TODO: Add 'standard' header to each README?)

-This README describes the installation and usage of CCN-lite for the family of Arduino boards (Arduino Uno and AtMega328, 2KiB RAM) and the RFduino (32 KiB RAM).
+This README describes the installation and usage of CCN-lite for the family of Arduino boards (Arduino Uno and AtMega328, 2 KiB RAM) and the RFduino (32 KiB RAM).

 Because each of these devices come with a different setup including different communication shields, this leads to many different profiles that need to be